Nathaniel Mayer (Victor), 3rd Lord Rothschild (1910-1990)

 In the months before the official declaration of war in early September 1939, Victor, 3rd Lord Rothschild had been active in campaigning for and raising the plight of Europe's Jews.
 As Lord Rothschild (a title he inherited from his uncle, Lionel (Walter) 2nd Lord Rothschild (1868-1937) in 1937, he received thousands of letters begging for help.
 He took an active interest in the Central British Fund for German Jewry, founded by Simon Marks and Herbert Samuel, which had its headquarters at New Court.
 The pressures were unabating after November 1938 when a Jewish boy living in Paris, whose parents had been sent to a concentration camp, shot and killed Herr von Rath, the third secretary of the German Embassy.
 The Nazi Party used the occasion to incite a pogrom in which thousands of Jews were rounded up and sent to concentration camps and millions of pounds' worth of Jewish property was destroyed.
 On 12 November 1938, Lord Rothschild wrote a letter to The Times, calling the attention of the British public to what was happening in Germany.
 Although some people warned, he said, "that criticisms made in foreign countries of the treatment of the Jews would only increase their torments," he had "no fear of doing this because their torments cannot be increased except by such refinements of torture as would create general horror in Germany itself ..."
 The following month, however, Lord Rothschild apologised to a large gathering at the Mansion House for his optimism.
 The occasion was the launching of Lord Baldwin's Fund for German Refugees which Victor himself had been instrumental in setting up.
 "I have discovered that I was wrong.
 Tortures have been invented and have been inflicted, and the word medieval which has so often been used to describe what is going on is an insult to the past."
 A few months later, in May 1939, Lord Rothschild put to auction at Christie's his most valuable picture - The Braddyll Family by Joshua Reynolds - and donated the proceeds to the Baldwin Fund.
 In early 1939, Lord Rothschild travelled to the United States where he visited the White House to discuss the issue of accepting Jewish refugees from Nazi Germany.
 In 1939, he was recruited to work for MI5 where he remained for the duration of the War.
 Sundry papers concerning Jewish Relief:

-- Open letter signed by Victor, 3rd Lord Rothschild that appeared in the March 1939 issue of Connoisseur magazine calling for donations for a sale at Christie's in aid of the Lord Baldwin Fund for Refugees held on 25 and 26 May 1939.(000/2003);
+- Connoisseur magazine, March 1939, containing an open letter signed by Victor, 3rd Lord Rothschild calling for donations for a sale at Christie's in aid of the Lord Baldwin Fund for Refugees held on 25 and 26 May 1939.(000/2003);

 - Souvenir Programme, Town Hall - Sydney, Farewell Appearance of Prof. Georg Schnéevoigt, the eminent Finnish Conductor and Madame Sigrid Sundgren, the celebrated pianist, in association withthe A.B.C.
 Symphony Orchestra, Monday October 28th 1940.
 The concert was in aid of Lord Rothschild's [Victor, 3rd Lord Rothschild]Jewish Relief Fund for War Victims and Refugee Children in Britain.
 (000/1251/4)